-Restrictions on the Use of E-Cigarettes
+Restrictions on the Use of Electronic Smoking Devices

-Restrictions on the Sale of E-cigarettes
+Restrictions on the Sale and Distribution of Electronic Smoking Devices

-On April 25, 2014, the U.S. Food and Drug Administration (FDA) issued its proposed deeming rule which, if adopted as proposed, would add some restrictions on the manner in which e-cigarettes can be sold.
-Specifically, the deeming rule would extend FDA’s regulatory authority over a variety of tobacco products, including electronic cigarettes, cigars, pipe tobacco, and hookah tobacco.
-For example, these products would now be subject to the federal prohibition on sales to minors, the federal prohibition on free sampling, federal warning label requirements, and the requirement that tobacco manufacturers register with the FDA and seek the agency’s review of new tobacco products.
-For more information about legal limits on e-cigarettes, please see our associated FAQs “Are There Any Restrictions on How E-Cigarettes May Be Used or Sold?” and “FDA’s Proposed Tobacco Products Regulation: What Does the Deeming Rule Do?,” as well as our fact sheet “Electronic Cigarettes: How They Are – and Could Be – Regulated.”
+On May 5, 2016, the US Food and Drug Administration (FDA) issued its final deeming rule, which added some restrictions on how ESDs can be sold.
+Specifically, the deeming rule extended the FDA’s regulatory authority over a variety of tobacco products, including electronic smoking devices, cigars, pipe tobacco, and hookah tobacco.
+These products are now subject to the federal prohibition on sales to minors, the federal prohibition on free sampling, federal warning label requirements, and the requirement that tobacco manufacturers register with the FDA and seek the agency’s review of new tobacco products.
+For more information about legal restrictions on ESDs, please see our associated FAQ, FDA’s Final Tobacco Products Regulation: What Does the Deeming Rule Do?

 If you have any questions about ESDs, or if you would like us to review your local ordinance to see if it prohibits the use or sale of ESDs, please contact us.
 (Please note, we are funded to provide free technical assistance within the State of California, and to state health departments on issues relating to tobacco retailer licensing or point of sale policies.
 If you are not eligible for free technical assistance but would like us to review your ordinance, we can do so for a fee.)